 We aimed to make things easier for security teams as easier configuration means a more coherent security architecture and ultimately more secure applications.

-We introduced two significant changes to Cloudflare Access: Multi-Hostname Applications and Wildcard Support.
+We introduced two significant changes to Cloudflare Access: Multi-Domain Applications and Wildcard Support.

 Access also takes care of JWT cookie issuance across all hostnames associated with a given application.
 This means that a front-end and API service on two different hostnames can communicate securely without any additional software changes.